 The NLRB extended its interpretation of the NLRA to prohibit employee confidentiality agreements and confidentiality policies too broad or too vague on the basis that the confidentiality agreement or policy may encourage supervisors to quietly enforce wage confidentiality or inadvertently encourage employees to believe there is a wage confidentiality policy and the result would be to stifle the employees’ rights to discuss pay and other working conditions.

-Confidentiality policies and pay discussions in Dallas and Fort Worth employment
+Confidentiality policies and pay discussions in Texas employment